 DOWNTOWN PUBLIC ART

-Installed alongside Chihuly’s Persians, Yellow Neon Chandelier was a gift from J. Irwin and Xenia Miller in 1995.
+Chihuly’s Yellow Neon Chandelier and Persians were a gift from J. Irwin and Xenia Miller in 1995.

 The library’s stone steps came from the same quarry as these granite stones.

 Beach also has several smaller sculptures on display at the Columbus Learning Center, alongside other art pieces and pocket galleries.